truboxl/boinc-termux-client/README.md

     $ pkg install boinc

 Please make sure you know where you want to store the BOINC data as running a simple `boinc` can cause your home directory to be populated with unwanted files.
-Use `--dir` to point to a prefered location as BOINC data direcroty, example:
+Use `--dir` to point to a preferred location as BOINC data directory, example:

     $ boinc --dir ~/boincappdata